jakobsimmerle/Cycling74/OscilloscopeSampler/README.md

 Starting from the left side (C...
 Column):

-1st C. - volumeTime
+1st C.: volumeTime
-2nd C. - deductionTime
+2nd C.: deductionTime
-3rd C. - minimalDeduction
+3rd C.: minimalDeduction
-4th C. - maximalDeduction
+4th C.: maximalDeduction
-5th C. - selectionStart
+5th C.: selectionStart
-6th C. - selectionEnd
+6th C.: selectionEnd
-7th C. - volumeEnvelope
+7th C.: volumeEnvelope
-8th C. - deductionEnvelope
+8th C.: deductionEnvelope
-9th C. - loopEnvelope
+9th C.: loopEnvelope

+### **2. Parameters**

+Starting from the left side, up to down:

+clear: Clears the drawing area.
+read: Imports chosen external audio file and reads it into Buffer.
+write: Export Buffer to a external destination.
+It is recomendet to choose wav as
+number: select voice to opterate on
+radiogroup: update/select Layer to operate on
+number: select threshold crossing
+number: select position of crossing for startSelection
+number: select position of crossing for endSelection
+button: reset and sync all voices
+button: reset selected LoopEnvelope
+number: number of Loops per play
+number: select interp mode
+number: select interp time
+number: select Layer to draw on X
+number: select Layer to draw on Y
+number: select size of drawing rectangle X
+number: select size of drawing rectangle Y

 ### **X. Schtzngrm**

-This is the organisation of the Buffer schtzngrm (Ch...
+This is the organisation of the Buffer "schtzngrm" (Ch...
 Channel, I...
 Index):

 **Ch**: 0
 I: 0 - 25 volumeTime